 Tacitus & Emperor Hadrian's Mutual Ancestry

 Publius Cornelius Tacitus is considered one of the most reliable of all Roman historians.
 This means his passing reference to Jesus in Annals XV.44 is considered reliable and genuine.
-However, from the data above it appears that Tacitus the historian was a blood relation of Emperor Hadrian, through Domitia Paulina I. Julius Calpurnius Piso (Severus/Servianus), author of the Book of Revelation, was a son of Arrius Calpumius Piso, known in history as Flavius Josephus.
+However, from the data above it appears that Tacitus the historian was a blood relation of Emperor Hadrian, through Domitia Paulina I. Julius Calpurnius Piso (Severus/Servianus), of whom evidence points to being the author of the Book of Revelation, was a son of Arrius Calpumius Piso, known in history as Flavius Josephus.
 Julius was the brother-in-law of Emperor Hadrian, so Julius' daughter, Julia Severiana Paulina, was a niece of Emperor Hadrian.
 Julius Piso's daughter, Julia, was a descendant of Augustus Caesar through her mother Domitia Paulina II, who was Emperor Hadrian's sister.
 But Tacitus the historian was related to the Piso family through the marriage of his son, Pedanius Fuscus, to Julius Piso's daughter, Julia.
 (Ref - Syme, "The Ummidii" (1968), p.
 85)

 Also, from the information above, we can see that Emperor Tacitus was indeed a descendant of Publius Cornelius Tacitus, as Emperor Tacitus was a son of Emperor Macrinus and nephew of Emperor Pescennius Niger.
 Emperor Tacitus' descent from the historian Tacitus is presented in the work the 'Historia Augusta'.
 Many scholars believe that the Historia Augusta is a work containing fraudulent information, and that would be correct, in a sense.
 Sir Ronald Syme once stated: The study of the HA continues to be dogged and bogged by retardatory scholarship.
 But enough.
 It remains to indicate, on short statement, the relevance and value of the bogus authors to the general theme.'